 - There are 11 public holidays each year, for example, Christmas, Easter and New Year's Day. - These days are paid days off (if you would usually work on the day of the holiday) and are in addition to your annual leave. - You can be required to work on a public holiday if it falls on a day you would ordinarily have worked and is required in your employment agreement.
-If you are required to work on a public holiday, you will be entitled to an alternative paid day off in lieu of the public holiday worked, in addition to payment of at least time and a half for the time actually worked.

-You can ask your employer to transfer a particular public holiday to a different date.
+If you are required to work on a public holiday, you are entitled to be paid at least time-and-a-half per hour and an alternative paid day off in place of the public holiday. - You can ask your employer to transfer a particular public holiday to a different date.
 However, this must not reduce the total number of paid public holidays that you're otherwise entitled to in any year.
 You must agree on this transfer in writing.

-Sick Leave
+Sick leave